Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 elected on the Board of Directors of the British Bangladesh Chamber of Commerce.
 Where she

-of gender equality and women empowerment.
+work on the issue of gender equality and women empowerment.

 Serving as the Vice President for British Bangladeshi Chambers of Women Entrepreneurs, an

-members and believes in the ethos of equality, diversity and inclusion.
+company board members and believes in the ethos of equality, diversity and inclusion.

 With her relentless efforts over the years to successfully raise the Bengali profile and it’s